 - Tax Rates – Filing separately shifts your tax rate downward.
 In other words, higher tax rates will kick in at lower levels of income.
-The Tax Cuts and Jobs Act of 2017 (TCJA) has changed the tax brackets, effective tax year 2018.
+The Tax Cuts and Jobs Act of 2017 (TCJA) changed the tax brackets.

 - Credits – Filing separately reduces or eliminates potential tax credits that are subtracted directly from your tax bill.
 For example, you cannot take the Earned Income Tax Credit (EITC), the Elderly or Disabled Credit, or the educational credits (American Opportunity Credit or Lifetime Learning Credit).
 The TCJA has raised the Child Tax Credit significantly for tax years 2018-2025.
 For the Child Tax Credit, to receive the maximum $2,000 per child, your income cannot exceed $400,000 when filing jointly.
 If your combined income exceeds $400,000 and one spouse's income is below $200,000, filing separately might mean you can claim more of the credit.

 - Benefits – Generally, more of your Social Security benefits are taxable when you file separately.
 When filing jointly, you and your spouse must combine incomes and benefits to determine the taxable portion of benefits, even if you or your spouse receives no benefits.